api3dao/old-api3-docs/docs/airnode/next/concepts/authorization.md

 ## Relay Metadata

-Airnode operators can use the [\_relay_metadata](../reference/specifications/reserved-parameters.md#relay-metadata) reserved parameter to instruct Airnode to send along request metadata to an endpoint.
+Airnode operators can use the [\_relay_metadata](../reference/specifications/reserved-parameters.md#relay-metadata) named reserved parameter to instruct Airnode to send metadata to an endpoint.
 The endpoint can then use the metadata to process and respond (or not) accordingly to the requester.

 > ![concept-authorizer](../assets/images/concepts-relay-metadata.png)